 2. Before house hunting, get pre-approved.

 Pre-approval will you save you the time and trouble of looking at houses outside of your price range.
-When you find a home that you’d like to make an offer on, it is standard practice to include your pre-approval letter with your offer so the seller knows that you’re a serious buyer.
+When you find a home that you’d like to make an offer on, it is standard practice to include a strong pre-approval letter with your offer so the seller knows that you’re a serious buyer.
 I have a list of excellent local loan officers that can help get the ball rolling.

 3. Find the right Realtor® for you.